nanoframework/nanoframework.github.io/content/stm32/flash-cube-programmer.md

 1. Launch the STM32 Cube Programmer that you've just installed and connect to the ST board.

-### Connect to a ST-Link connected board (Discovery / Nucleo)
+### Connect to a ST-Link connected board (Discovery / External ST-Link programmer)

 Note: ensure you Update the STLink Firmware before continuing using the `Firmware Upgrade` button and following the instructions.

 1. Select "ST-Link" in the interface options.
     >![ST-LINK](../../images/stm32/stm32-cube-programmer-select-stlink.jpg)

-### Connect to a JTAG connected board
+### Connect to a JTAG connected board (Nucleo)

 1. Connect the target board to your PC using an USB cable.
-Note that on most ST development boards there are TWO micro USB connectors.
+Note that on most ST Nucleo boards there are TWO micro USB connectors.
 To follow this guide you will want to use the one that's providing the `JTAG` connection through the `ST-Link` debugger.
 If in doubt, check the PCB for the correct one or the board schematic.

 1. Select "ST-Link" in the interface options.
     >![ST-LINK](../../images/stm32/stm32-cube-programmer-select-stlink.jpg)